This post contains an affiliate link.

-I’ll start by mentioning that if this if your first time using a TSD, you will likely notice that your tongue will be slightly sore in the morning and you may even drool while asleep.
+I’ll start by mentioning that if this is your first time using a TSD, you will likely notice that your tongue will be slightly sore in the morning and you may even drool while asleep.
 This is completely normal and should go away with time.
 I’ve been using both a TSD and MAD for several years now, so I no longer experience such issues when using an oral appliance.

 During the testing period, I found the ZenGuard to be effective against my loudest snoring.
-It did in fact stop my snoring as advertised, but this comes as no surprise as I have found TSD’s to be effective in the past.
+It did, in fact, stop my snoring as advertised, but this comes as no surprise as I have found TSD’s to be effective in the past.

 How Did The ZenGuard Compare to Other TSD’s?